ThilinaManamgoda/password-manager/README.md

 foo@foo.com,foo@foo.com,gijggx3MDxZ,"foo,com"
 ```
 ### STORAGE PRECEDENCE
-If all the Storage types are enabled, the priority will be as follow,
+If all the Storage types are enabled, the priority will be given as follow,

 * Google drive storage
 * Local file storage